 The relationship between fire regimes, landscape mosaics, and stand structural diversity is fairly well studied.
 In general, short fire-free intervals and low-severity fire regimes are associated with relatively small fires, creating small-grained landscape mosaics of patchy or multi-cohort communities with substantial vertical and horizontal structural diversity (e.g., low-elevation ponderosa pine).
 In contrast, long fire-free intervals and high-severity fire regimes are associated with relatively large fires, which may create even-aged conditions over large patches.
-Based on coarse-scale definitions for historical fire regimes developed by Hardy et al. (2001) and Schmidt et al. (2002), five natural fire regimes are classified based on average number of years between fires (fire frequency) combined with the severity (amount of replacement) of the fire on the dominant overstory vegetation (Barrett et al. 2010).
+Based on coarse-scale definitions for historical fire regimes developed by Hardy et al. (2001) and Schmidt et al. (2002) five natural fire regimes are classified based on average number of years between fires (fire frequency) combined with the severity (amount of replacement) of the fire on the dominant overstory vegetation (Barrett et al. 2010).

+The primary CA influence in this ecoregion has been the suppression of fire for nearly 100 years.
 Human-influenced changes in forest and grassland management have affected and altered fire regimes including fire frequency, severity, and seasonality.
-For the Northwestern Plains, the primary influence has been the conversion of native grasslands and shrub steppes to agriculture, which no longer permits any fire regime.
-Although historical records of fire in the Great Plains are limited, fire suppression has affected the composition of native grass and shrublands substantially (Daubenmire 1968; Gartner and White 1986; Gartner et al. 1986).
-Removal of fire has caused cascading effects (Keane et al. 2002) that have affected stand level attributes (structure, species composition, nutrient cycles, decomposition rates, evapotranspiration, soil temperatures, productivity and water-holding capacity, litter and duff layers, herbaceous forage for ungulates and wildlife cover), and landscape level ecosystem attributes (proportion of early seral stages), landscape homogeneity, patch diversity, patch size, contagion, insect and disease outbreaks, higher carbon emissions, and increases in drought.
+In many areas of the Middle Rockies ecoregion, fire frequency has declined due to fire suppression and road networks acting as firebreaks.
+All of these conditions have the potential to change historical fire regimes and affect the ecoregion's biota.
+The removal of fire from the fire-dominated ecosystems of the Rocky Mountains has caused cascading effects (Keane et al. 2002) that have affected stand level attributes (e.g., structure, species composition, nutrient cycles, decomposition rates, litter and duff layers, herbaceous forage for ungulates and wildlife cover, etc.) and landscape level ecosystem attributes (e.g., proportion of early seral stages, patch diversity, patch size, insect and disease outbreaks).